jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * Include a partial template `post.html` from `_includes` directory.
 * Assign a value to internal `post` variable

-`post.html` should look like this:
+Partial template `post.html` should look like this:

 {% raw %}
 ```liquid